webzakimbo/bcome-read-the-docs/docs/source/notable/testing-connections-with-ping.rst

 .. note::

-   Failed connections will be coloured red, and successful ones green.
+   Failed connections will be coloured red, successful green.
 Each is marked with a connection status of "failed" or "success" respectively.

 Usage
 -----

-Let's imagine you have :doc:`../core-concepts/namespaces` laid out in the following parent-child relationship:
+Let's imagine you have :doc:`../core-concepts/nodes` laid out in the following parent-child relationship:

 .. code-block:: bash